-Morning News - unless you have a good reason to pay attention to the morning news, your routine would do better to avoid hearing about all of the bad news that has happened overnight.
-Do you really need to start your day processing the domestic violence reported overnight, or the break-in across town?
-When you watch or read the news in the morning, you are giving someone else the opportunity to fill your mind with their agendas.
+Morning News – unless you have a good reason to pay attention to the morning news, your routine would do better to avoid hearing about all of the bad news that has happened overnight.
+Do you need to start your day processing the domestic violence reported overnight, or the break-in across town?
+When you watch or read the news in the morning, you are allowing someone else to fill your mind with their agendas.

 Morning Ritual Activities:

 So, what exactly should our morning routine include?
 Well, that is going to depend a lot on the individual, and what they want to accomplish first during the day.
-The following are a suggested list to pick and choose from when building up your own morning routine.
+The following is a suggested list to pick and choose from when building up your morning routine.